DDD-Moore/early-career-puertorico/readme.md

 **When:** May 30 - June 3, 2016 (3 day symposium + 1 travel day on either side)

 **Where:** Puerto Rico!
-We are finalizing the contract with the venue and will provide details soon.
-Suffice it to say you won't be disappointed!
+We are in final negotiations but the likely location will be the [Wyndham Grand Rio Mar Beach Resort](http://www.wyndhamriomar.com/).

 ## Deadlines